Reducing the Resources Required by ADAPT-VQE Using Coupled Exchange Operators and Improved Subroutines: Results

 Since the value of this commutator must be obtained for each pool element, the choice of pool impacts the measurement costs of the algorithm.
 It also impacts the circuit efficiency and solution quality, since all constituents of the final ansatz will be parameterized unitaries generated by the pool operators.
 We will focus on the two leading pools (in terms of hardware-efficiency): The qubit excitation (QE) pool \cite{Yordanov_2021} and the qubit pool \cite{Tang_2021}.

 The QE pool is comprised of Jordan-Wigner-transformed generalized single and double fermionic excitations from which the anticommutation string ($\prod_{k=1}^{i-1}Z_k$ in Eq.~\eqref{def:jw_transform_paulis}) is removed.
-These are essentially the summands in Eq.~\eqref{def:fermionic_excitations}, except here we consider all unique excitations instead of restricting the indices, such that, e.g., excitations between orbitals which the same occupation number in the reference state are allowed.
+These are essentially the summands in Eq.~\eqref{def:fermionic_excitations}, except here we consider \textit{generalized} excitations instead of restricting the source/target orbitals to be occupied/unoccupied in the reference state.
 The operators in this pool preserve particle number and $S_z$, but they do not faithfully represent the fermionic anticommutation relations.
 QEs obtained from single excitations act on two qubits and consist of linear combinations of two Pauli strings, while those obtained from double excitations act on four qubits and consist of eight Pauli strings.
 The unitaries generated by these operators (often called `QE evolutions') can be implemented using circuits with 2 and 13 CNOTs, respectively \cite{yordanov2020circuits,Yordanov_2021,Wang_2021}.

 Qubit pools \cite{Tang_2021} consist of individual Pauli strings.
 In general, they do not conserve particle number or $S_z$, nor do they respect anticommutation.
 The corresponding evolutions are straightforwardly implemented using ladder-of-CNOTs circuits \cite{NielsenChuang}.
 We consider the qubit pool formed from all individual Pauli strings appearing in the QE pool.
 Each one acts on two or four qubits, depending on whether it originated from a single or double excitation.
 The unitaries generated by them can be implemented using circuits with 2 or 6 CNOTs, respectively.